How to Identify Data Loss and Inconsistencies

 Question

-How to identify data loss and inconsistencies?
+How can I identify data loss and inconsistencies?

 Answer